Mdboniamin/Payoo-MFS/README.md

 ## ✨ Features

-- 🔐 **Login** — Secure authentication via mobile number and 4-digit PIN
+- 🔐 **Login** — Mock authentication using a hardcoded mobile number and 4-digit PIN (for demo purposes only — no real backend or session handling)
-- 💰 **Add Money** — Deposit funds by selecting a bank, entering account number, amount, and PIN
+- 💰 **Add Money** — Deposit funds by selecting a bank and entering account number, amount, and PIN
-- 💸 **Cash Out** — Withdraw money through an agent using agent number, amount, and PIN
+- 💸 **Cash Out** — Withdraw money via agent number, amount, and PIN, with an insufficient-balance check
-- 📤 **Transfer Money** — Send money to any user by account number, amount, and PIN
+- 📤 **Transfer Money** — Send money to another account number, amount, and PIN
-- 🎁 **Get Bonus** — Redeem bonus coupons to add balance
+- 🎁 **Get Bonus** — Redeem a bonus coupon code (`newyear`) to add a fixed bonus to your balance
-- 🧾 **Pay Bill** — Pay utility and service bills (electricity, gas, mobile recharge, etc.)
+- 🧾 **Pay Bill** — Pay a bill by selecting a billing bank/biller, account number, amount, and PIN
-- 📋 **Transaction History** — View latest payments with details (Electricity Bill, Bank Deposit, Mobile Recharge, Gas Bill, and more)
+- 📋 **Transaction History** — Logs each action (Add Money, Withdraw Money, Transfer Money, Pay Bill, Get Bonus) with a timestamp, shown most-recent-first
-- 👁️ **View All** — Expandable transaction list for full payment history
+- 🚪 **Log Out** — Log out button is present in the UI (not yet wired to functionality)

-- 🚪 **Log Out** — Secure session logout
+> All balances and transactions live only in memory for the current browser session — refreshing or closing the tab resets everything, since there's no backend or persistent storage.

 ---